-SIX STEPS TO FINANCIAL INDEPENDENCE FOR WOMENHow to Avoid Common Mistakes, Find Solutions, and Overcome Challenges
+SIX STEPS TO FINANCIAL INDEPENDENCE FOR WOMENHow to Avoid Common Financial Mistakes, Find Solutions, and Overcome Challenges

 Financial independence: Whether you enjoy it or dream about it, it’s a common term that you’ve probably seen in magazine ads, TV commercials and billboards.
 But what really does financial independence mean, exactly?
 Why is it so important, particularly for women?
 To put it simply, financial independence means three things:

 1. You have control of your own finances.
 You make your own decisions regarding money instead of relying on someone else to make those decisions for you.